 - Each module is estimated to take around 2 hours (including a 15 min video, review of companion policy review, and module quiz) to complete.

 - Total course duration is thus estimated to be 18 hours.

 The training is hosted on the OpenWHO platform.
 OpenWHO platform is WHO’s interactive, web-based, knowledge-transfer platform offering online courses to improve the response to health emergencies.
 OpenWHO enables the Organization and its key partners to transfer life-saving knowledge to large numbers of frontline responders.
 The platform has more than 5.3 million course enrolments.

 The OpenWHO platform is accessible by anyone and can be viewed by desktop and mobile devices.
 It is typically used by frontline health responders, UN staff, students and other public health officials.
 It offers an app for both iOS and Android systems.

-The training will be available in Arabic, English, Farsi and French.
+The training is available in English, Arabic, French, Farsi, Spanish, Portuguese and Russian.